nolltre-lab/investment_optimizer/README.md

 #### 1. Default Probability (P_d)

-The probability that a borrower will default on the loan is calculated using an exponential function that accounts for the loan amount and term length:
+The probability that a borrower will default on the loan is calculated using an exponential function that accounts for the loan amount and incorporates increasing uncertainty over the term length:

 * Effective Loan Amount (E_L):